-If you return to work immediately following the end of your approved leave, you are eligible to be re-enrolled in this Plan.
+If you return to work immediately following the end of your approved leave, you are eligible to re-enroll in this Plan.
 Your coverage is effective on the date you return to work.
 For additional information, contact your benefits administrator.